XXXANGR/eltex/module3/task_2.8/readme.md

 2. Run the program:
 - ./program

-3. After executing the program, look at the contents of the file `numbers.txt `to make sure that the numbers were multiplied by 2.
+3. After executing the program, look at the contents of the file `numbers.txt `to make sure that the numbers were duplicated